Efficient Construction of the BWT for Repetitive Text Using String Compression: Introduction

 Recently, Nunes et al.~\cite{n2018gr} proposed a method called GCIS that adapts the concept of \emph{induced suffix sorting} (ISS) for compression.
 Their ideas are closely related to the linear-time BWT algorithm of Okanohara et al.~\cite{ok2009li}.
-Briefly, Okanohara et al.~cut the text into phrases using ISS, assign symbols to the phrases, and then replace the phrases with their symbols.
-They apply this procedure recursively until all the symbols in the text are different.
-Then, when they go back from the recursions, they induce an intermediate $BWT^{i}$ for the text of every recursion $i$ using the previous $BWT^{i+1}$.
-On the other hand, GCIS stores the dictionaries that ISS generates in the recursions in a context-free grammar.
+Briefly, Okanohara et al.~cut the text into phrases using ISS, assigning symbols to the phrases, and then replacing the phrases with their symbols.
+They apply this procedure recursively until all the text symbols are unique.
+Then, when they return from the recursions, they induce an intermediate $BWT^{i}$ for the text of every recursion $i$ using the previous $BWT^{i+1}$.
 The connection between these two methods is that GCIS captures in the grammar precisely the information that Okanohara et al.~use to compute the BWT.
-Additionally, D\'iaz-Dom\'inguez et al.~\cite{diaz21gram} recently demonstrated that ISS-based compressors such as GCIS require much less computational resources than state-of-the-art methods like RePair~\cite{lar00off} to encode the data, while maintaining high compression ratios.
-The simple construction of ISS makes it an attractive alternative to process high volumes of text.
+Additionally, D\'iaz-Dom\'inguez et al.~\cite{diaz21gram} recently demonstrated that ISS-based compressors such as GCIS require much less computational resources than state-of-the-art methods like RePair~\cite{lar00off} to encode the data while maintaining high compression ratios.
+The simple construction of ISS makes it an attractive alternative to processing high volumes of text.
 In particular, combining the ideas of Okanohara et al. with ISS-based compression is a promising alternative for computing big BWTs.